BobPetrowsky/GiphyAutomationFramework/README.md

 # GiphyAutomationFramework
-Simple Automation Framework built with Testcafe and K6
+Simple Automation Framework built with Testcafe and K6.
+Using Github Actions run the test and deploy reports to a Github Page.

 ## Link To CI/CD Report